thaqifbrutus/EventSync/README.md

      b.
 Enable Firebase Realtime Database
      c.
 Download google-services.json and place it in the /app directory
 4. **Run app on emulator or device**

+---

+## About the Project

+EventSync is a mobile application built to address the challenges of organizing and managing events with multiple participants.
+Designed as a collaborative tool for event committees, the app integrates real-time communication and task delegation features to help teams stay aligned and organized throughout the planning and execution phases.

+This project was developed as part of my learning journey in mobile app development using Android Studio and Firebase.
+While the application is functional, it is still in an early stage and may contain bugs or incomplete features.
+The current version serves as a foundation for further improvement and refinement.

+As I continue to learn and gain experience, I plan to update this project by enhancing the user experience, fixing issues, and implementing more advanced functionalities.
+Feedback and suggestions are always welcome, and I am committed to continuously improving this application as a showcase of my technical growth.